 Applications will be reviewed by the Bellevue Human Services Commission, a seven-member group of volunteer Bellevue residents appointed by the City Council to guide human services policy and make funding recommendations for the City.
-The Commission will review applications in June 2021 and make recommendations to the City Council in July.
+The Commission will review applications and formulate its recommendations to the City Council on October 4, 2022.